 This happens in cognitive processes as we experiment or create anything new.
 We usually don’t even realize it — like following a recipe in the kitchen.
 Or, doing almost anything for the first time?

 Our Product Development Kitchen

-The process is really quite natural, but it has a lot of choices.
-When developing a product for market, you can waste time and money if you muddle around — just like when cooking when you don’t have a specific direction.
+The process is natural, but it has a lot of choices.
+When developing a product for market, you can waste time and money if you muddle around — just like when cooking when you don’t have direction.

 The product development process is similar to creating yummy things in the kitchen.
 It works with a recipe because you’re following steps others show, and you know the sub-processes like measuring ingredients and mixing.
 Even if you’re making up your own new recipe, you already know the main steps and have a pretty good idea about how to borrow from other recipes and things you’ve previously done to be successful.